Al-Rayyan SC: 2000–2013: League title drought

 They inaugurated their home ground, Ahmed bin Ali Stadium, in 2003 during the reign of Sheikh Mishaal Al Thani.
 The first match held on the grounds was the 2003 Emir Cup finals.

 The club has not experienced much league success as of late, with the last successful league campaign being in 1994–95; however they finished third in the 2010–11 season under Paulo Autuori.
 Nonetheless, they faced great success in the Emir's Cup and Heir Apparent Cup winning eight cups in total in 14 years.

 2014–: Return to success

 In 2014–15 the club won the Qatargas League and returned to Qatar Stars League.
 On 28 November 2015, Al-Rayyan Broke the record of most consecutive league matches won to 11.

 On 5 March 2016, after 21 years Al-Rayyan won the league once again, and became the first ever team to win both leagues in two years.

 Supporters

-Al-Rayyan one of the most popular clubs in Qatar and supported throughout the entire Gulf region, as well as other parts of the world due to their high-profile signings.
+Al-Rayyan is one of the most popular clubs in Qatar and is supported throughout the Gulf region, as well as other parts of the world due to their high-profile signings.
 In 2010, they had the highest attendance in the Qatar Stars League.
-The fan club won the QFA-sanctioned award of "best fans" in the 2008/09 season, and shared the award with Al Sadd in the 2012/13 season.
+The fan club won the QFA-sanctioned award of "best fans" in the 2008–09 season, and shared the award with Al Sadd in the 2012–13 season.